wingo/whippet/README.md

 ## License

-GCBench.c, MT_GCBench.c, and MT_GCBench2.c are from
+gcbench.c, MT_GCBench.c, and MT_GCBench2.c are from
 https://hboehm.info/gc/gc_bench/ and have a somewhat unclear license.
 I have modified GCBench significantly so that I can slot in different GC implementations.
 The GC implementations themselves are available under